hyfn/homestead/readme.md

     /Users/whoeveryouare.

-It doesn't matter as long as your projects are not within the homestead repo
+It doesn't matter as long as your projects are not within the homestead repo.
+Once you've cloned Homestead run

+    git checkout -b developer

+This is where your homestead environment will live and thrive.
+Don't switch back....hey...don't!

 Step #2.
 --------